imprint

 1.2.3 Additional deliveries and services shall be charged separately.

-1.2.6 becon expressly reserves the right to reject checks or bills of exchange.
+1.2.6 OpenCelium expressly reserves the right to reject checks or bills of exchange.
 Acceptance is always on account of payment only.
 Discount and bill charges shall be borne by the contracting party and are due immediately.
-A payment shall only be deemed to have been made when becon can dispose of the amount.
+A payment shall only be deemed to have been made when OpenCelium can dispose of the amount.
 In the case of checks, payment shall be deemed made only when the check is cashed.

 1.3 Offsetting